KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/alpha_mask_keying/alpha_shapes.rst

       Operation set to Max

-   Now that we changes the operation to :guilabel:`Max` the previous alpha shape effect is taken into consideration and both areas defined by the respective shapes - the rectangle from effect (1) and the triangle from effect (2) - show up because both have the :guilabel:`Max` parameter value set to 1000 (= 100% opaque).
+   Now that we changed the operation to :guilabel:`Max` the previous alpha shape effect is taken into consideration and both areas defined by the respective shapes - the rectangle from effect (1) and the triangle from effect (2) - show up because both have the :guilabel:`Max` parameter value set to 1000 (= 100% opaque).

 .. container:: clear-both